xataio/pgstream/README.md

 # :otter: pgstream - Postgres replication with DDL changes

 `pgstream` is an open source command-line tool and library that offers postgres replication with DDL changes to any provided output.
-It keeps track of schema changes and replicates them along with the data changes to ensure a consistent view of the source data downstream.
-It aims at providing a modular approach to replication where all the different stream components can be combined and used interchangeably as long as they are compatible.
-This modular approach makes adding and integrating output plugin implementations simple and painless.

 ## Features

 - Schema change tracking and replication of DDL changes
-- Optional fan out module support (i.e, Kafka)
+- Optional fan out module support
+- Easy to deploy, only requires postgres
 - Schema based message partitioning
 - Schema filtering
 - Elasticsearch/Opensearch replication output support